suman24/neptune_final_project/readme.md

 ## Results

+# Data simulation

-Using sim_reads I simulated a single sequence set containing 33610 reads.
+Using sim_reads I simulated a single sequence set containing 33610 reads (from Nasonia genome).

 Four different barcodes were tagged to the reads in random using Python.

 Used axe-demultiplexer to separate the reads into four datasets according to their barcode.

-In Figure 1...

 ## Discussion

-These results indicate...
+These results indicate....

-The biggest difficulty in implementing these analyses was...
+The biggest difficulty in implementing these analyses was the starting point.

-If I did these analyses again, I would...
+If I did these analyses again, I would be slightly faster.

 ## References